lifegraph/graphbutton-imp/README.md

 ## Setting up an Arduino + Electric Imp Shield

-Make sure you have the Arduino Software installed: http://arduino.cc/en/main/software
+If you are running an Electric Imp as an Arduino shield, follow this section.
+First, make sure you have the Arduino Software installed: http://arduino.cc/en/main/software

 Open up the Arduino IDE.
 Make sure your Arduino works by going to File -> Examples -> Basic -> Blink.
 Upload the code to your Arduino by selecting the correct usb port on Tools->Serial Port and select the correct arduino board from Tools->board.
 Upload your the blink code by clicking on the upload button.